uofthcdslab/clusteredcrimemaps/README.md

   * The raw data is present in 15 excel spreadsheets per month and the data is later grouped into one .csv per month
   * The Index folder contains an earlier version of the potential bias index calculation done with Python based on a pair-wise cluster comparison

-Justin's maps are presented usind leaflet library with python and the flask framework.
+Justin's maps are presented usind leaflet library.
-* maps directory has the shape files used to draw the maps
+* maps directory has the shape files used to draw the maps sandbox
-* sandbox contains standalone scrips from exploration and eperimentation
+  * contains standalone scrips from exploration and experimentation
+  * process_clusters.py does the heavy lifting, creating all cluster data used on the front end crime_data
-* crime_data contains the crime data sets plotted on the maps
+  * contains the crime data sets plotted on the maps
+  * raw data pulled from Milwauke crime dataset and location coordniates added from arcGIS static
+  * all javascript files used on the front end
+  * individual files for potential bias analysis, demographic analysis and euclidean cluster analysis